-In the process of preparing the financial statements of the Group and of the Company for the financial year ended 30 November 2020, the Directors have:-
+In the process of preparing the financial statements of the Group and of the Company for the financial year ended 30 November 2021, the Directors have:-

-- Adopted suitable accounting policies that are consistently applied; - Made judgements and estimates that are reasonable and prudent; - Ensured that all applicable approved accounting standards have been followed; and - Prepared the financial statements on the assumption that the Company and the Group will operate as a going concern.
+- Adopted appropriate accounting policies that are consistently applied; - Made judgements and estimates that are reasonable and prudent; - Ensured that all applicable approved accounting standards have been followed; and - Prepared the financial statements on the assumption that the Company and the Group will operate as a going concern.

-The Directors have the responsibility for ensuring that the Group and the Company maintains proper accounting records which disclose with reasonable accuracy the financial position of the Group and the Company, which will enable them to ensure that the financial statements comply with the provisions of the Companies Act 2016 and the applicable regulatory requirements.
+The Directors have the responsibility for ensuring that the Group and the Company maintains proper accounting and other records which disclose with reasonable accuracy the financial position of the Group and the Company, which will enable them to ensure that the financial statements comply with the provisions of the Companies Act, 2016 and the applicable regulatory requirements.

 In addition, the Directors are also responsible for taking reasonable steps to safeguard the assets of the Group and of the Company and to prevent and detect fraud and other irregularities.

-REPORTS AND FINANCIAL YEAR ENDED 30 NOVEMBER 2020
+REPORTS AND FINANCIAL STATEMENTS FOR THE FINANCIAL YEAR ENDED 30 NOVEMBER 2021

-51 Directors' Report
+Directors' Report 058

-55 Statements of Financial Position
+Statements of Financial Position 064

-57 Statements of Comprehensive Income
+Statements of Comprehensive Income 066

-58 Statements of Changes in Equity
+Statements of Changes in Equity 067

-61 Statements of Cash Flows 64 Notes to the Financial Statements
+058 Statements of Cash Flows 069

+064 Notes to the Financial Statements 073

-138 Statement by Directors
+066 Statement by Directors 148

-138 Statutory Declaration
+067 Statutory Declaration 148

-139 Independent Auditors' Report
+Independent Auditors' Report 149

-DIRECTORS' REPORT

-The directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 30 November 2020.
+The directors hereby submit their report together with the audited financial statements of the Group and of the Company for the financial year ended 30 November 2021.